UNFINISHED BUSINESS – THE WALL GUIDE

 Picture TV

 The picture TV is a dream come true – you can now conceal your TV with multiple digital picture options.
 Either from your own catalogue or a subscription.
-The TV can also be concealed by a mirror when not in use within a traditional or contemporary frame.

 Stand alone piece to close a blank wall

-Blank walls can be good but sometimes they leave you s little empty.
 Art can be a great way to bridge the gap and connect spaces; on landings, corridors and in large spaces.
 Get the proportions right and it will sing.

 Above a mantel or console